 Pediatric Imaging Safety

-Some pediatric imaging studies, including CT scans and fluoroscopy require the use of radiation.
+Some pediatric imaging studies, including computed tomography scans and fluoroscopy require the use of radiation.
 We incorporate and use the American College of Radiology (ACR) sanctioned “Image Gently” principles of using every possible means to decrease the level of radiation exposure in children from these studies.
-We use child-specific imaging protocols and use specialized imaging software to minimize radiation doses while enhancing image quality.
-We regularly monitor our pediatric CT radiation doses and report to the ACR for quality assurance.
-Our radiation doses are at the lower-end of reporting hospitals and similar to other larger, free-standing children’s hospitals.Learn More About Our Safety Office
+We use child-specific imaging protocols and specialized imaging software to enhance image quality while minimizing radiation doses.
+We monitor our pediatric computed tomography radiation doses and report to the ACR for quality assurance.
+Our radiation doses are at the lower end of reporting hospitals and similar to other larger, free-standing children’s hospitals.Learn More About Our Safety Office

 Pediatric radiologists complete subspecialty training in pediatric radiology and neuroradiology.